Who is Ben Wolf?

 The Origin Story

-It told him, “You now have the ability to lie more creatively than any other being on this planet–except for politicians.
+It told him, “You now have the ability to lie more creatively than any other being on this planet––except for politicians.
 Use this power wisely.”

-For years, Ben honed his craft.
+For years, Ben honed his lying craft.
 At the age of twelve, he lied to his sister about having thrown darts at a poster of her favorite boy band.

 At the age of sixteen, he lied to a policeman who’d pulled him over for speeding, and it got him out of a ticket.

-Then the dragon’s words regarding his power returned to him: “Use this power wisely.”
+The dragon’s words regarding his power returned to him: “Use this power wisely.”

-The truth was, Ben hadn’t been using the magnificent power wisely.
+The truth was, Ben hadn’t been using his magnificent power wisely.
 He’d been using it for personal gain, and to dig himself out of bad situations (or, in the case of Bible college, to get himself into them).

 So he asked himself, “What would be a wise way to use this power?”

 At that very moment, a bus drove past the street in front of him.
-On its side was emblazoned the phrase, “You should write a novel!”
+On its side was emblazoned the phrase, “You should write a novel.”

 Having graduated from Bible college a year earlier, Ben took it as a divine message.
 What’s more, he’d already written one novel at that point, and he’d enjoyed it, so he figured he might as well write a few more.